top of page

 • Creates distance

-• Incapacitates attacker temporarily
+• Incapacitates attackers temporarily

 • Easy to use